Castelvill/SandstormBox/docs/instructions.md

 - pattern (variable / string) - pattern that will be compared to every string in the vector;
 - vector (variable / vector variable / vector string) - vector of strings to be compared;
 - [longest_common_part] (variable / bool) - if true, the output will return the longest common part within the similar strings;
-- [output] (variable) - if of the output variable; if the "longest_common_part" parameter is false or empty, return strings that start with the same pattern.
+- [output] (variable) - if the "longest_common_part" parameter is false or empty, return strings that start with the same pattern.

 ## count